Contraception in the Republic of Ireland: 1990s: Normalisation

 By the 1990s, Ireland’s situation broadly matched the rest of Western Europe.
 Contraceptive methods were widely accepted as part of healthcare, and no new restrictive laws were introduced.
 The IFPA and public clinics now freely provided pills, condoms, IUDs and later emergency contraception, similar to neighbouring countries.
 Socially, younger generations of Irish women and men were far less influenced by Church teaching on this issue, reflecting a wider secularisation.
 However, Ireland comparably lagged behind its neighbours.
 For example, other traditionally Catholic countries had already changed long before: Italy legalised contraceptive sales via its Constitutional Court in 1971, Spain lifted bans after Franco’s death, etc. Ireland’s changes in 1979–85 came quite late by comparison.
 Nevertheless, Historians note that Ireland’s liberalisation was a “social revolution” by local standards.

 The Health (Family Planning) (Amendment) Act 1992 repealed Section 4 of the 1979 Act, as amended in 1985, and continued the provision of contraceptives without prescription, allowing sale to individuals over the age of 17.
 As of 2010, the 1992 Act and the Health (Family Planning) (Amendment) Act 1993 are the main Irish legislation on contraceptive and family planning services.

 As well as allowing sales, Ireland's censorship laws had to be reformed to allow contraceptives to be advertised or even mentioned.
 As late as 1976, the Censorship of Publications Board had banned the Irish Family Planning Association's booklet "Family Planning".
 The Health (Family Planning) Act 1979 deleted references to "the unnatural prevention of conception" in the 1929 and 1949 censorship Acts, thus allowing publications with information about contraception to be distributed in Ireland.
 The Regulation of Information (Services Outside the State for the Termination of Pregnancies) Act 1995 modified the 1929, 1946 and 1967 Acts to allow publications with information about "services provided outside the State for the termination of pregnancies".

 21st century

 The Eighth Amendment to the Irish Constitution, which prevented abortion, was repealed in 2018.

-As of January 2023, there are more than a dozen contraceptive choices available in Ireland, including the daily pill, condoms and more long-term methods such as the coil.
-Contraception, contraceptive consultations, appointments, prescriptions and any other costs are now free for 17- to 26-year-olds under the Government's free contraception scheme.
+As of December 2025, there are more than a dozen contraceptive choices available in Ireland, including the daily pill, condoms and more long-term methods such as the coil.
+In 2022 contraception, contraceptive consultations, appointments, prescriptions and any other costs were made free for 17- to 26-year-olds under the Government's free contraception scheme.
+This free provision was extended to 17-to 32-year-olds in 2023 and further extended up to 35-year-olds in July 2024.
 There are medical professionals available who can guide you through your options and help you find the most appropriate method of contraception for your needs.
-For those who are not covered by the scheme, a contraceptive consultation costs €60 (or €45 if you are a student).
+For those who are not covered by the scheme, a contraceptive consultation costs €60 (or €45 for students).